prometheus/docs/content/docs/introduction/comparison.md

 ### Scope

-[Graphite](http://graphite.readthedocs.org/en/latest/) focusses on being a passive time series database with a query language and graphing features.
+[Graphite](http://graphite.readthedocs.org/en/latest/) focuses on being a passive time series database with a query language and graphing features.
 Any other concerns are addressed by external components.